 Compound Lifts Rule

 I love compound movements, which are exercises that utilizes multiple joints and muscles.
-My workouts are all centralized around compound exercises including deadlifts, squats, shoulder presses, bench presses, pull-ups and rows.
+My workouts are all centralized around compound exercises including deadlifts, squats (read about our killer quad workout or deadlift dominance), shoulder presses (read about a shoulder workout that adds serious mass), bench presses (read about how to increase your bench press), pull-ups and rows.
 To be honest, I would be happy to just do the exercises above, but I also like to have fun with my workouts, so I will throw in isolation exercises because I like them.
 I like to lift, which people do not understand a lot of times.
 Too many people lift because they want to look good.
 I simply like to lift, so I tend to lift a lot.

 Good Form Really Does Matter